ibexa/documentation-user/docs/content_model.md

 In such cases you use the **Content Browser**.

 To access the **Content Browser**, go to the **Content** tab and select **Content structure** or **Media**.
-Then, on the left side of the screen, click the **Browse** icon.
+Then, on the left side of the screen, click **Browse**.

 ![Content browser in the menu](img/left_menu_browse.png "Content browser in the menu")

 With the **Content Browser**, you can switch between the Grid, Panels and Tree views to navigate through the content of the site.
 Depending on your permissions, you might be able to review the regular content, media, forms, site skeletons and User accounts.
-You can also use the **Content Browser** to search the Repository for content, select content options, create Bookmarks, and create new content when needed.
+You can also use the **Content Browser** to search the Repository for content, select content options, create bookmarks, and create new content when needed.

 ![Content Browser](img/udw.png "Content Browser")

 !!! note

-    If you have administrator permissions, you can also view and manage user accounts and site skeletons in the **Admin** tab.
+    If you have administrator permissions, you can also view and manage User accounts and site skeletons in the **Admin** tab.

     For more information about users and permissions, see [Users](site_organization/organizing_the_site.md#users).